JuDFTteam/masci-tools/studentproject18w/README.md

 # For Frontend Users
 The Desktop GUI executable can be received from the developers on request.
 Otherwise, it can be built using [PyInstaller](https://www.pyinstaller.org/) from this repo.

 The Web Frontend is a Jupyter Dashboard.
-You can try it out on binder **TODO add link*** .
-You can run it locally by creating a project environment (see below) and then run the notebook **TODO: add notebook path**.
+It is in experimental phase (no fileupload yet).
+You can try it out [here on Binder](https://mybinder.org/v2/gh/JuDFTteam/masci-tools/studentproject18ws?filepath=studentproject18w%2Ffrontend%2Fjupyter%2Fdemo%2Fbinder_demo.ipynb).
+You can run it locally (see developer section).
 If you have an [AiiDaLab account](https://aiidalab.materialscloud.org/hub/login): the dashboard is planned to be published as an app there.

 # For Developers

+## Installation

 Though `masci-tools` is availabe via PyPI, there is currently no plan to integrate `studentproject18ws`.
 If you want to use it in your code, clone the repo, use it in an IDE, or append the path to your `sys.path`: